omonimus1/blog-jade-rubick/content/pages/1--about/index.md

 ## How I help as an advisor

-Most startups run into challenges as they scale up their engineering teams.
+Most startups and medium sized engineering organizations run into challenges as they scale up their engineering teams.
 The most common symptoms are delivery slowing or quality problems.

 Very smart people run into these problems, because the solutions  are the opposite of what you would expect.
 I've been through these scaling bottlenecks [many times before](https://www.linkedin.com/in/jaderubick/).
 We can often work together to quickly improve your organization.

 I help companies primarily as an expert advisor (and occasionally as an Interim VP of Engineering).
 Typically this means I meet weekly or biweekly with a few leaders in your organization, and guide them through the problems the organization is facing.

+What size of organization do I help with?
+Usually I work with companies with 10-100 engineers.
+(I have experience outside of both ends of that, however, so feel free to contact me if you want to explore a fit).

 ### Areas I can help